broadinstitute/adapt/README.md

 # Citation

-ADAPT is not yet published.
+For details on how ADAPT works, please refer to our preprint on bioRxiv.
-If you find it useful to your work, please let us know and inquire about how to cite it.
+If you find ADAPT useful to your work, please cite our preprint as:
+  * **[CITATION HERE]**

 # License